-Mr Tam Jo Tak, Dominic is the co-founder, Executive Chairman and Chief Executive Officer of the Group.
-Since the inception of the Group in 1992, Mr Tam oversees all business and management activities of the Group and is responsible for setting up business directions and goals, exploring new business opportunities and the overall customer relationships of the Group.
-Mr Tam has more than 25 years of experience of toy product development and the manufacturing industry.
+Mr. Tam Jo Tak, Dominic is the co-founder, Executive Chairman and Chief Executive Officer of the Group.

+Since the inception of the Group in 1992, Mr. Tam oversees all business and management activities of the Group and is responsible for setting out business directions and goals, exploring new business opportunities and maintaining overall customer relationships of the Group.
+Mr. Tam has more than 25 years of experience of toy product development and in the manufacturing industry.

-Mr Tam is also responsible for running the Board and ensures that all Directors receive sufficient relevant information on financial and non-financial matters to enable them to participate actively in Board decisions.
-The Board is of the opinion that the appointment of Mr Tam as Executive Chairman and Chief Executive Officer of the Company does not affect the effective running of the Board.
-The independent non-executive directors bring to bear objective and independent judgement to the decision making of the Board and provide a capable check and balance for the executive directors.
+Mr. Tam is also responsible for heading the Board and ensures that all directors receive sufficient relevant information on financial and non-financial matters to enable them to participate actively in the Board's decision-making process.
+The Board is of the opinion that the appointment of Mr. Tam as Executive Chairman and Chief Executive Officer of the Company does not affect the effective running of the Board.
+The independent non-executive directors bring to bear objective and independent judgment to the decision-making processes of the Board and provide an adequate check and balance for the executive directors.

-The Code of Corporate Governance 2005 recommends the appointment of a lead independent director to whom any concerns of any shareholders may be conveyed where such concerns were not resolved through the normal channels or for which such channels are inappropriate.
-For this purpose, Mr Cheung Hok Fung, Alexander has been appointed as the Lead Independent Director.
+The Code recommends the appointment of a lead independent director to whom any concerns of any shareholders may be conveyed where such concerns were not resolved through the normal channels or for which such channels are inappropriate.
+For this purpose, Mr. Cheung Hok Fung, Alexander has been appointed as the Lead Independent Director.